A Man of God

 How are You Best Known?

-Even in death, Chambers wisdom is on display.
+Chambers wisdom is on display even in death.
+He understood knew he was simply a believer in Jesus Christ…and that means more than anything else in the world.
 The trappings of this world are temporary.
 No matter how much wealth and possessions we possess, there will come a time where the only thing we have is our identity, who we are.
-Chambers knew he was simply a believer in Jesus Christ…and that means more than anything else in the world.

-Who are we?
-What is our identity in?
+Who are you?
+What is your identity in?

 Peter and John certainly knew their answer.
 In the earliest days of the church, we find them headed to the Temple at the hour of prayer.
 They encounter a man who has been lame from birth beside the Gate which is called Beautiful.
 The account states that the man has been placed at that location every day to beg money to support himself.
 There is so much pointed meaning in this short comment.